 In truth, ACoS is a misleading indicator on its own, because it is based only on the last-touch attribution of an ad click to an Amazon listing.
-(In a last-touch attribution model, 100% of the credit for conversion goes to the last action the customer performed before the purchase.)
+(In a last-touch attribution model, 100% of the conversion credit goes to the last action the customer performed.)

 Unfortunately, a focus on ACoS and, by extension, last-touch attribution creates bias against upper-funnel ads.
 When you only track the last click or view, you don’t know how the customer found your products or how many times they interacted with your brand before converting.
 This often leads budget away from keywords and ad types that help drive customers to discover and engage with your brand.

 A recent Stanford study discovered that people who saw a display ad campaign made 5–25% more campaign-related searches than people who didn’t see the campaign.
 Last-touch attribution models may keep you from correctly assessing the value of channel and campaign overlap.